 Team of marketing and publicity experts

-Have the repute to be able to say I have representation from so and so…
+say I have representation from so and so…

 Possible book tours/signings.